dblarons/networks-project/docs/brainstorm.md

 - [ ] Server

-  - [ ] When client issues list command, server responds with a list of the rooms in the database
+  - [X] When client issues list command, server responds with a list of the rooms in the database

-    - Client: CommandType

-    - Server: List of rooms

   - [ ] When client issues a create command, server creates a room